frystalizer/cv/README.md

 ### Expert Software Engineer @ [Zühlke](https://www.zuehlke.com/en) _(April 2022 - Present)_ <br/>

-- Works as a Kotlin backend engineer.
+- Works as a Kotlin backend engineer to deliver both functional and non functional requirements and features.
-- Delivers both functional and non functional requirements and features.
+- Provides support for Production issues and collaborate with the Architect teams to discuss solution designs and testing deliverables.
-- Provides support for Production issues.
+- Work as data engineer to modify existing pipeline to adapt new requirements from business, add new pipeline for data aggregation.

 #### Project(s):
 **[Digital Bank]**: An digital bank for Singapore region